Top 7 integrations every ecommerce chatbot should support in 2026

 An AI copilot drafts a reply for a password reset query within the Zendesk interface, showing seamless help desk integration.

-This is where you need to be careful.
-Some platforms force you to switch over to their own help desk, which can be a massive project.
-It's much better to find a tool that simply plugs into the system you already have.
+It is highly beneficial to find a tool that simply plugs into the system you already have, allowing you to leverage your existing investment.
 For instance, a tool like eesel AI is built to connect with your current help desk in minutes.
-It automates your frontline support without you having to ditch the tools your team already uses every day.
+It automates your frontline support while working in perfect harmony with the tools your team already uses every day.

 3. Shipping and logistics integration